 How do I join the conference after I register?

-On February 17, a direct invitation to join the conference will be sent by Whova to the e-mail address we have on file from your registration.
+On November 4, a direct invitation to join the conference will be sent to the e-mail address we have on file from your registration.

 Using the same e-mail you used to register for the conference and at which you receive the invitation, you will create an account with Whova and sign-in to our event.
 You will only be able to access the conference using this e-mail address and log-in.
 This is how you will plan your agenda and access the live streaming conference sessions from your laptop or computer.

 It's recommended that you also download the free Whova mobile app to access more networking features and receive text reminders and announcements during the conference.

 For additional information on accessing both the web and app platforms, and tips on who to use Whova to plan your schedule, utilize social networking, and more, please see the Whova Attendee User Guide HERE.

 What are the system requirements for joining the virtual conference?

 Presentations will be using Zoom.
 If you are not a current user of Zoom, or you will be using a different computer to participate, you may want to first perform a test (https://zoom.us/test) to be sure you have Zoom access.

 The Whova event platform works best using Chrome or Firefox browers.
 Safari is typically the least stable for the most up-to-date content.